mick26/RT-Train-Data/README.md

 ### App Functionality

 NodeJS server gets real time train data in XML format from the Irish Rail API for the [DART commuter rail](http://www.irishrail.ie/about-us/dart-commuter).
-The XML data is then converted to a javascript.
+The XML data is then converted to javascript.
 String manipulation is performed to create an Object in the [Geo JSON format](http://geojson.org/geojson-spec.html).
 The Object is send via socket.io.
 Socket.io serialises the transmitted data as JSON.
 The client will receive the train data as Geo JSON.

 The client renders a map in the browser with the help of [leafletJS](http://leafletjs.com/).
 [Leaflet-realtime](https://github.com/perliedman/leaflet-realtime) is used to work with the realtime data read from the server.